IBM/BlueXolo/README.md

 ## Usage

-To know more about some common use cases of BlueXolo, please read the [User Guide](https://github.com/IBM/BlueXolo/blob/master/User_Guide.md).
+To know more about some common use cases of BlueXolo, please read the [User Guide](User_Guide.md).

 ## How To Contribute

-Please read [How_To_Contribute.md](https://github.com/IBM/BlueXolo/blob/master/How_To_Contribute.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [How to Contribute](How_To_Contribute.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## How to report Issues / Enhancements